MuSuareZ/Fractol/README.md

 ***REALLY IMPORTANT: You MUST have the graphical library used in the whole project called MinilibX installed and a MacOS in order to use the keys to interact with the shapes!***

+***If you would like to know how to install MinilibX, check this https://github.com/gcamerli/minilibx for clear instructions and system requirements***

 > git clone "my repo URL" "your folder path"

 You can compile it through a Makefile in the root of my Repo